biblibre/omeka-s-module-Selection/README.md

 ], [], ['isPartial' => true])->getContent();
 ```

+5. Simplified management

   To simplify management of selection of resources in bulk without check, the
   shortcut key `resources` is available in the json payload or in the internal
   api.
 It allows to specify what to do for each resource: add, delete, or toggle.

 ```php
     // Replace the existing selected resources by this new list: